 The most common side effects of St. John’s Wort use are:

 Do not use St. John’s Wort in combination with antidepressant medication.

 In addition, interactions can occur between St. John’s Wort and the following medications:

 - HIV medications

 - Contraceptive Pills

-If you’ve tried St. John’s Wort and are still suffering from pet depression and anxiety challenges, contact our clinic.
+If you’ve tried St. John’s Wort and are still suffering from pet depression and anxiety challenges,

 Dr. Smith may be able to help with a TCVM herbal remedy, such as Shen Calmer.